Library Research: A Step-By-Step Guide

 • Be creative!
 Try different search words, such as synonyms or related words

-• Be flexible - try broad searches first, then narrow searches because search tools require different strategies
+• Be flexible - try broad keyword searches first, followed by narrow keyword searches

 • Learn as you go!
 Keep your eyes open for new vocabulary that you find in your sources (book, article or website results), and use this new search vocabulary for your next search